cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

   (see definition of headings [here](../../terminology/rules.md#properties-sheet))
 * **Classes**: This contains the classes for the new solution model, and will only have headings (see definition of headings [here](../../terminology/rules.md#classes-sheet))
-* **RefProperties**: This will be all the properties from the enterprise model that Olav can use to lookup what properties he wants to use in the solution model.
+* **RefProperties**: This will be all the properties from the enterprise model that Olav can use to look up what properties he wants to use in the solution model.
 In addition, this will be used in the validation of the solution model.
 * **RefClasses**: This will be all the classes from the enterprise model.
 Similar to the `RefProperties`,